 Susan certified as a prana yoga teacher at the 200 hour with Dr. Jeff Migdow and Pritii Robyn Ross, and deepened her understandings and range of teaching tools with certifications in Chair Yoga with Lakshmi Voelker, Thai Yoga Bodywork with Jonas Westring, and Relax and Renew Restorative Yoga with Judith Hanson-Lasater.

 She is grateful to be in this moment, using all that she has to help empower others.
 Susan’s offerings provide a safe and nurturing environment, where students can deepen awareness of their natural energy flow while allowing the release and transformation of energy imbalances.

-An ancient practice that combines elements of applying supported gentle yoga stretching and acupressure techniques opening energy lines leaving you feeling relaxed and rejuvenated.
+An ancient practice that blends body and energy healing leaving you feeling relaxed and rejuvenated.

 I have had a lot of Bodywork from all kinds of practitioners internationally and am particularly impressed with Susan’s Thai Yoga bodywork.
 Her knowledgeable and intuitive application was spot on.
 I know bodywork, this is a perfect blend of body and energy healing with a powerful over all result, personally I felt a good shift in previous painful areas – quite remarkable.
 I would absolutely recommend her work.